yosfhaim0/Computer-Graphics-Project/README.md

 whit order form lecturer and the latest parts give more free hand for students, at all stages of the project, all bonuses were made.

+**Description:**
+Computer software that produces a 3D image with many special image features, computer graphics.

 **An explanation in general of what is in the project and the features that are in it.**
 A program to create 3D images with special effects such as soft shadow and field depth (ie, some of the image is sharp and some of the image blurred)